thenodon/gonb/README.md

 ```
 # System requirements

-Python 3.8
+- Python 3.8
-Grafana 9 - tested on 9.3.6
+- Grafana 9 - tested on 9.3.6

+# Important notes
+- Password can be set by the provider, but should typical not since SSO would typical be used.
+The default is to set the password to a 30 character random string of a mix of characters,
+numbers and special characters.

 # Future
-- Add additional mapping for teams
+- Support for Grafana Enterprise options for RBAC and team sync groups